Friarwood Valley Gardens

 • Benches available throughout the gardens.

 Friarwood Valley Gardens is one of those places you drive past regularly, only to wonder later why you don’t visit more often.
-Tucked away on Mayor’s Walk in Pontefract (WF8 2RR), this quiet pocket of green space offers a charming and surprisingly rich stroll—short or long, depending on your mood.
+Located behind a high wall on Mayor’s Walk in Pontefract (WF8 2RR), this quiet area of green space offers a charming stroll, short or long, depending on your mood.

-Arriving at the small car park just off the main road, you’ll find space for around three or four cars.
-The ground is a little uneven, but with steady footing it’s quite manageable.
-In spring, the entrance becomes a tunnel of blossom—a pastel canopy that makes you stop, smile, and almost always reach for your camera.
-(Betty, however, refused to play model this time!)
+Arriving at the small car park just off the main road, there is space for around three or four cars.
+The ground is uneven, but with care it’s manageable.
+In spring, the entrance becomes a tunnel of blossom that really lifts your spirit and makes you stop to admire, I always take plenty of photos, Betty however, often refuses to be a model!

-The main paths are tarmac and sturdy, wide enough for two-way traffic without feeling cramped.
-With Betty on her lead, we still found plenty of grassy patches right beside the walkway where she could sniff and explore safely.
-Benches appear at regular intervals, perfect for rest stops, and bins are available for those all-important dog-walking duties.
+The main paths are tarmac and sturdy, wide enough for a scooter and someone alongside.
+There are plenty of grassy patches right beside the walkway where Betty could sniff and explore safely.
+Benches appear at regular intervals, perfect for rest stops, and bins are available.

-There’s no set route here; instead, the gardens offer a patchwork of interconnecting paths.
+There’s no set route here; instead, the gardens offer a variety of interconnecting paths.
 You can wander for ten minutes or lose yourself for much longer without feeling rushed.

 Some areas do include steeper slopes and uneven cambers, with steps at a few of the far exits.
-Fortunately, these can be avoided, leaving plenty of flatter, more accessible paths to enjoy.
+These can be avoided, leaving plenty of flatter, more accessible paths to walk.

 One of the delights of wandering the gardens is discovering the carved wooden sculptures.
-We spotted owls, squirrels, a friar, and even one figure that looked suspiciously like Dumbledore—intentional or not!
+We saw owls, squirrels, a friar, and one figure that looked suspiciously like Dumbledore!

 During the summer, Friarwood Valley Gardens hosts a variety of events.
 If you’re planning to bring your dog, it’s worth checking in advance whether dogs are welcome at specific events.
 The gardens also have an active Facebook page with updates and community news.